RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeBuildCPreprocessorOption`.

+cxxflags
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeBuildCXXCompilerOption`.

 includes
     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeBuildIncludePath`.